Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 require long cables.

-If you have changed your colors in Windows, you might get unreadable
+If you have changed your colors, you might get unreadable

 combinations.
 Just change your colors back to the Windows default